jameschengcs/ge/README.md

-# ei
-Image Abstraction with Compositing Ellipses
+# Image Abstraction with Compositing Ellipses